Revised September 5, 2017

 Nominations and Elections

 Section 1.
 Nominating Committee.
-The President shall appoint a Nominating Committee at the October General Meeting to propose a slate of candidates for the Board of Directors.
-The Nominating Committee shall consist of two members from the Board of Directors and three non-Board members of the membership at large.
+The President shall appoint a Nominating Committee at the October Board Meeting to propose a slate of candidates for the Board of Directors.
+The Nominating Committee shall consist of two members from the Board of Directors and three non-Board members from the membership at large.
 The President may not serve on the Nominating Committee.

-If there is but one nominee for an office presented, by general consent, the formal ballot may be dispensed with and the vote for that office taken by voice vote.
-If there is more than one nominee for an office, a separate formal ballot for such office shall be taken.
+If there is but one nominee for an office presented, by general consent, the membership will be asked to approve the nominee via the initial email.
+If there is more than one nominee for an office and there is tie via the initial email vote, a separate email will be issued for such office to resolve the tie.

 Section 3.
 Vacancy.
 A vacancy in any office during that term of office shall be named by the President and approved by a majority vote of the Board of Directors.